Gibson is one of Hamilton’s greatest under-rated, under-valued neighbourhoods.

 The movement to convert one-way streets to two-way will eventually succeed.
 When this happens, Cannon, Wilson, Birch, King, and Main will no longer fragment the community.

 Houses in Beasley, Stinson, and South Sherman are hot now.
 The demand will spill over into Gibson and Landsdale.
 Once one-way streets become two-way, the floodgates will open.

-Small business is growing in the city, it will quickly follow to offer services to families.
+Small business is growing in the city.
+They will quickly follow into the neighbourhood to offer services to families.

-It’s has everything to be the best place to raise a child, it just needs perceptions to reflect reality.
+Gibson already has everything to be the best place to raise a child.
+It just needs perceptions to reflect reality.